syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Brightness

-Brightness is used to adjusts the overall lightness or darkness of the image.
-The value of brightness effect ranges from -1 to 1 and the default value is 0.
+Brightness is used to adjust the overall lightness or darkness of the image.
+The value of the brightness effect ranges from -1 to 1 and the default value is 0.

 {% highlight C# %}